ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Introduction

 \section{Introduction}

-Machine learning (ML) models are typically trained under the closed-world assumption---test-time data comes from the same distribution as the training data (in-distribution, or ID).
+Machine learning (ML) models are typically trained under the closed-world assumption---test-time data comes from the same distribution as the training data (in-distribution, denoted by ID).
 However, during deployment, models often encounter out-of-distribution (OOD) inputs, such as data points that do not belong to any training class in classification.
 In safety-critical domains like medical diagnosis, it is crucial that the system refrains from generating predictions for OOD inputs.
-Instead, these inputs must be flagged so that corrective actions can be taken or human intervention sought.
+Instead, these inputs must be flagged so that expert human intervention is sought.
 To achieve this, an OOD detector is integrated into systems to monitor real-time samples and flag those that appear OOD, ensuring that unreliable predictions are not produced.

 To this end, many OOD detection methods have been developed to distinguish OOD inputs from ID inputs \citep{yang2022openood}.
 While ID data is available during model training, diverse OOD examples remain unseen until deployment.
 This limited access to OOD data naturally leads to an ID-based detection approach: (1) a scoring function is designed or selected to quantify how likely an input is to be OOD (or ID) \textit{using only ID data}, and (2) a threshold is set on these scores---\textit{again based solely on ID data}---to achieve a desired true positive rate (TPR) (e.g., 95\% of ID inputs are correctly identified as ID).
 While this approach has shown promising results, it suffers from the following issues: